Ee-Cs/RecruitmentTaskS2/docs/README.md

 - When the "Transfer Rockets" page is selected:
   - The right pane shows unassigned rockets (the rocket pool).
   - The left pane shows rockets of the selected mission that are not in space.
-  - Create an unassigned rocket with status "On ground".
+  - Create an unassigned rocket with status "On Ground".
   - Add that unassigned rocket to the rocket pool.
   - Assign rockets from the rocket pool to the selected mission.
   - Unassign rockets from the selected mission and transfer them to the rocket pool.